 COVID-19 has severely impacted the economy of the United States and other countries around the world.
 Federal, state and local governmental policies and initiatives designed to reduce the transmission of COVID-19 have resulted in, among other things, a significant reduction in physician office visits, the cancellation of elective medical procedures, customers of our products closing or severely curtailing their operations (voluntarily or in response to government orders), and the adoption of work-from-home or shelter-in-place policies.
-The COVID-19 impact on the Company's operations is consistent with the overall industry and publicly issued statements from competitors, partners, and vendors.
+The COVID-19 impact on the Company's operations is consistent with the overall industry and publicly issued statements from competitors, partners, and yendors.

-Enzo was granted FDA Emergency Use Authorizations (EUAs) and EUA extensions for our molecular diagnostic and serological testing for COVID-19 and related antibody testing options, for our sample collection kit, an innovative virus-inactivating specimen collection media that lessens transmission risks for healthcare providers and clinical laboratory personnel, for our use of pooled samples, and for our rapid extraction method.
+Enzo was granted EUAs and EUA extensions for our molecular diagnostic and serological testing for COVID-19 and related antibody testing options, for our sample collection kit, an innovative virus-inactivating specimen collection media that lessens transmission risks for healthcare providers and clinical laboratory personnel, for our use of pooled samples, and for our rapid extraction method.
 Other innovations include the development of more relevant positive controls for the tests, and improved sensitivity.
 During fiscal 2021, we experienced growing demand for COVID-19 testing and we made significant investments to expand our capacity throughout the period in order to satisfy the demand, which substantially increased our testing volumes.
+The demand for COVID-19 testing continued into fiscal 2022 but declined during the latter half of that fiscal period.